windelbouwman/ppci/test/suite_adapters/readme.md

 ## Fortran

-TODO: there exists a fortran test suite collection
+There exists a fortran test suite collection "fortran compiler validation system" (fcvs21.tar.Z).

+For fortran, set the `FCVS_DIR` environment variable to the directory where the fortran compiler validation system (fcvs21.tar.Z) files are located.